davidgasquez/davidgasquez.com/src/content/blog/2026-03-12-collaborative-dependency-graphs.md

 }
 ```

-The point is simple: the edge and the disagreement are separate objects.
+The point is simple: the **edge and the disagreement are separate objects**.
 A maintainer can publish a claim, a bot can extract one, and other people can support, narrow, or challenge it without overwriting anything.
 That is a better default for [resolving disagreement](/handbook/resolving-disagreement/).

 ## Borrow what already works